Purchasing a security camera system is a big decision, and we know you probably have plenty of questions.

 Answers regarding our apps or software for mobile devices or desktop computers.

 Lorex has head offices in Markham, Ontario, Canada and in Linthicum, Maryland, USA.
-We have product warehouses in Markham, Indiana and California.
+We also have product warehouses in Markham, Indiana and California.

 Lorex Technology Inc.